CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/04a-Get-started-with-data-warehouses-in-Microsoft-Fabric.md

     ![Screenshot of uploaded files in a lakehouse.](./Images/dimproduct.png)

 1. On the Home menu tab, use the New SQL Query button to create a new query for table.
 Open the first text file, from **C:\LabFiles\Files\create-dw-01.txt**, and copy the Transact-SQL code related to the 'DimProduct' and paste it inside the table.

-Open the second text file, from **C:\LabFiles\Files\create-dw-02.txt**, copy the code and paste the code into the query pane.
-Now, open the third text file, from **C:\LabFiles\Files\create-dw-03.txt**, copy the code and paste the code into the query pane.
+1. Open the second text file, from **C:\LabFiles\Files\create-dw-02.txt**, copy the code and paste the code into the same query pane, where you pasted the above code.

+1. Now, open the third text file, from **C:\LabFiles\Files\create-dw-03.txt**, copy the code and paste the code into the query pane, where you pasted the above codes.
 Please ensure that each query pasted in a sequence.

     ![01](./Images/02/Pg4-T2-S7.png)

+    >**Important**: Please ensure that each query pasted in a sequence.

 1. Run the query, which creates a simple data warehouse schema and loads some data.
 The script should take around 30 seconds to run.